 The Minerva Voting Guidelines

 Minerva helps investors vote their shares efficiently and effectively using state of the art technology and information tools.
-An actionable voting policy is integral to that process and uniquely, Minerva tailors all its guidance to a client’s individual preferences by default.
+An actionable voting policy is integral to that process and uniquely, Minerva tailors all its guidance to each client’s individual preferences and stewardship requirements by default, adhering our approach that rejects a one-size-fits-all model.
 Customised voting guidance is based on a blend of overarching global principles, supplemented by regional guidelines based on local market standards, all of which can be flexed to create a truly individual voting policy.

 Minerva Voting Platform